fl101/awardfares-blog/_posts/2023-10-26-thai-business-review-2023.md

 ## Dated, but Comfortable Cabin

-While THAI has a new cabin on some of their 777s, the CPH-BKK route still uses the [old business class cabin](https://www.aerolopa.com/tg-77b).
+While Thai has a new cabin on some of their 777s, the CPH-BKK route still uses the [old business class cabin](https://www.aerolopa.com/tg-77b).
 It definitely looks and feels a bit dated.
 But, other than that, the seat was still comfortable and the area around the seat felt very spacious.

 <figure>
 <img src="/assets/img/thai-review-cph-bkk/seat1.webp" />